 Tutors will be expected to commit to at least three months, twice a month helping refugees develop their English skills.
 If you can’t commit to at least three months, clearly state that in your application.

-The Teach North Korean Refugees Global Education Center (TNKR) will be holding its 100th Language Matching session on Leap Day, February 29th, 2020.
+The Teach North Korean Refugees Global Education Center (TNKR) will be holding its 101st Language Matching session on March 28th, 2020.

-Orientation for tutors: Feb 22 or 23 (attend either one)
+Orientation for tutors: March 14 or 15 noon (attend either one)

-Online Matching session for all others: March 2nd.
+Online Matching session for all others (if requested by refugee learners): March 31st.

 If you aren’t a TNKR member already, it is very easy to become one!